-We now consider how this modulation affects our inference of radio relic variables.
+We now consider how this modulation affects how we infer variables from observations of radio relics.
 As stated earlier, synchrotron emission is our primary window into CR electron properties in radio relics, and so it is critical to understand how observations are biased.
 In Fig.~\ref{figure:t_inj-and-B-field-projections}, we investigate the impact of synchrotron-weighting on the projected time since injection and projected magnetic field strength.
 On the left-hand side, we show the volume-weighted values, whilst on the right-hand side we show the synchrotron-weighted projections.
 We use the 150 MHz channel for this, as previously.
-We only include values where the line-of-sight crosses at least one injected particle.
-The colorbars in each row have the same scale, so panels may be directly compared.
+We only include values where the line of sight crosses at least one injected particle.
+The colourbars in each row have the same scale, so panels may be directly compared.

-In panel \textit{i)}, we project the time since injection across all tracers.
-We have set tracers that haven't been injected to have values equal to the simulation run-time ($t=180$ Myr).
+In panel {i)}, we project the time since injection across all tracers.
+We set tracers that were not injected to have values equal to the simulation run-time ($t=180$ Myr).
 This leads to a gradual fade-out towards the left-hand side, as tracers age and as we project through non-injected tracers as well.
 This effect also highlights the Rayleigh-Taylor fingers, where the majority of injected tracers are.
 These are not as clear as in Figs.~\ref{figure:shock-tube} and \ref{figure:slice-downstream} as we are now projecting through significant amounts of turbulence.
-On the right-hand side of panel \textit{i)}, the non-injected tracers reduce the projected average in the most advanced parts of the shock, leading to these regions being darker than expected.
+On the right-hand side of panel {i)}, the non-injected tracers reduce the projected average in the most advanced parts of the shock, leading to these regions being darker than expected.
 This is a useful feature, however, as it shows us that the back of the shock is predominantly planar; it is the front of the shock that corrugates, as it advances into regions of lower density.
-Indeed, we could see this effect in cross-section in panel \textit{iii)} of Fig.~\ref{figure:shock-tube}.
-We should consequently expect the brightest part of the simulated radio relic to also be relatively flat, as it is here that the shock-dissipated energy is highest (see Sect.~\ref{sec:mach-no-dist-origin} and App.~\ref{appendix:mach-in-projection}).
-We will revisit this analysis in Sect.~\ref{sec:SI-and-intensity-maps}.
+Indeed, we could see this effect in cross-section in panel {iii)} of Fig.~\ref{figure:shock-tube}.
+We should consequently expect the brightest part of the simulated radio relic to also be relatively flat, as it is here that the shock-dissipated energy is highest (see Sect.~\ref{sec:mach-no-dist-origin} and Appendix~\ref{appendix:mach-in-projection}).
+We revisit this analysis in Sect.~\ref{sec:SI-and-intensity-maps}.